Thumbnails ↓ click to enlarge

 I watched life after dark with a bit of an anthropologist’s detachment - I remember seeing the scene as a person from a different culture might.
 But actually I was watching my own peers, my own culture.
 While other people were wrapped up in socializing, I noticed how differently teenagers acted and dressed when they gathered at night on the boardwalk, out of the watchful eyes of adults - the posturing, the roughhousing, the extroversion so extreme it almost seemed forced.
 (They look like they are having fun, behaving as young people ought - should I be behaving that way, too?)
 I looked at the frank uninhibitedness of drunken behavior, dancing bodies looking disjointed under the pulsating strobe, the exaggerated conversational gestures made necessary by music far too loud for normal conversation.
 I wondered what made the others so different from me.
 I wondered if I should (or could) join the rest of the world.
 I never did decide.

 The images reflect my sense of feeling frightened and overwhelmed, yet fascinated.
-Motion blur was at first just a technique to obtain a bright enough exposure, but it delighted me by making everything in my photos look completely altered.
+Motion blur was at first just a technique to obtain a bright enough exposure, but it delighted me by making everything in my photos look intriguingly altered.
 Laughing mouths opened unnaturally wide.
 Walkers moved in dreamlike trails.
 Faces appeared as if born suddenly out of the night, luminous, glowing, unearthly, then fading away before they could be clearly perceived.
 Everything looked impressionistic and bizarre.
 For the first time, my pictures took in the night and gave it back to me exactly as I had always perceived it… grotesque, unwholesome, yet somehow effervescent and romantic.